rcmachado/pysuru/README.rst

 |tests_build| |docs_build|

-Python lib to access Tsuru API.
+Python lib to interact with Tsuru API.
+Works with Python 2.7+ and 3.5+.

 Install
 -------